grafana/xk6-browser/ROADMAP.md

 These are goals achievable after a year, tentatively done in 2024 and beyond.

 - **Add support for Firefox and other WebKit-based browsers.**<br>
-  Currently (April 2022) our main focus is supporting Chromium based browsers.
-This should be expanded to include other browsers as well.
-The main challenges here will be around CDP and the differences in behavior between browsers.
+  Currently (April 2022), our main focus is supporting Chromium-based browsers, which should be expanded to include other browsers as well.
+The main challenges here will be around CDP and the behavior differences between browsers.

   *How will we achieve this?*<br>
   By testing other browsers and fixing issues as they arise.